jameshfisher/jameshfisher.com/_posts/2020-11-03-how-do-classes-work-in-javascript.md

 ---
-title: "How do classes work in JavaScript?"
+title: How do classes work in JavaScript?
-tags: ["programming", "javascript"]
+tags:
+  - programming
+  - javascript
 ---

 JavaScript classes are syntactic sugar.